 On the way back to Germany from trainings in Italy.
-Rear wheel arch cover has been lifted and the cover of the trunk has been removed and placed on the rear of the car.
+Rear wheel arch cover has been lifted and the lid of the trunk has been removed and placed on the rear of the car.

 1940 Brescia GP, Italy

-The Brescia GP could be associated with the Mille Miglia with the same start/finish line in Brescia.
+The Brescia GP could be associated with the previous Mille Miglia race with the same start/finish line in Brescia.
 On the 1940 photos it can be seen that the "1000 MIGLIA" signs are still up on the command tower from the 1938 race.
 While the track for the 1938 Mille Miglia was a 1630 km (1013 miles) long road from Brescia to Rome and back, the 1940 Brescia GP track was a 10 times shorter 165 km road circling Brescia-Cremona-Mantova-Brescia.
 This track was lapped 9 times which gave a total distance of 1492 km or 927 miles.
-It is likely that the race length was set at 9 laps on purpose as with 10 laps it would have been a Mille Miglia, which duce Mussolini had banned after the 1938 tragedy.
+It is likely that the race length was set at 9 laps on purpose as with 10 laps it would have been a thousand miles race, a Mille Miglia, which duce Mussolini had banned after the 1938 tragedy.